Despite having great hair, he wears a lot of hats.

-Paul Peglar first discovered theater and music in his native Cleveland, Ohio.
-During high school his family moved to Sonoma County, California where he formed an award winning barbershop quartet and wrote his first full-length original musical.
+After discovering music and theater in his native Cleveland, Ohio, his family moved to Sonoma County, California where he formed an award winning barbershop quartet and wrote his first full-length original musical.
 After graduating from UCLA’s School of Theater, Film and Television, Paul worked on stage and screen and now boasts at least 3 quality results pages on Google.